zspitz/dlr/docs/expr-tree-spec/api-reference.md

 The following is derived from the v1 spec ... with updates for correctness or new behaviors

 AddMethod and arguments must be non-null.
 AddMethod must represent an instance method named “Add” (ignoring case).
 Arguments must have the same number of elements as the number of parameters the method represented by addMethod takes.
 Each of the elements of arguments must be non-null, and the types of the values they represent must be assignable to the type of the corresponding parameter of addMethod.
 There is a special case the factory handles when an element of arguments has a Type property representing a type that is not assignable to the corresponding parameter type.
 If the parameter's type is a sub type of LambdaExpression, and the argument Expression object itself (that is, the Expression node) is of a type that is assignable to the parameter's type, then the argument Expression node is wrapped in a Quote node.
-This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression&lt;Func&lt;...&gt;&gt; = (...) =&gt; ...".
+This supports a legacy ETs v1 behavior for how C\# chose to implement expression such as "Expression\<Func\<...\>\> = (...) =\> ...".

 The resulting ElementInit has the AddMethod property equal to addMethod and the Arguments property equal to arguments.